squeek502/shrivel/README.md

 ## An explanation of the algorithm

 As mentioned previously, only ASCII text is supported (byte values from 0-127).
-This is because a compressed stream is read as a series of bytes, where ASCII characters are encoded verbatim, and if the most significant bit of a byte is set, then that byte encodes a "match", which has both a length (2 bits encoding the values 3-6) and a distance (5 bits encoding the values 1-32).
+This is because a compressed stream is read as a series of bytes, where ASCII characters are encoded verbatim, and if the most significant bit of a byte is set, then that byte encodes a "match", which has both a distance (5 bits encoding the values 1-32) and a length (2 bits encoding the values 3-6).
 A match essentially means "look back `<distance>` bytes in the previously decompressed data and copy `<length>` bytes starting from that position."

-So, let's say you had this ASCII data:
+So, let's say you had this 8-byte ASCII data:

 ```
 a123a123
 ```

-That could be compressed into 4 bytes like so:
+That could be compressed into 5 bytes like so:

 ```
 a123<match:distance=4:len=4>